 Figure Captions

-Figure 1.
-Locations of Lake Superior Pygmy Whitefish collections in 2013.
+Fig. 1. - Locations of Lake Superior Pygmy Whitefish collections in 2013

-Figure 2.
-Mean (and 95% confidence intervals) consensus scale age at paired consensus otolith ages (i.e., an age-bias plot) for Lake Superior Pygmy Whitefish.
+Fig. 2. - Mean (and 95% confidence intervals) consensus scale age at paired consensus otolith ages (i.e., an age-bias plot) for Lake Superior Pygmy Whitefish.
 The diagonal dashed line is the age-agreement line.
-Sample size for each assessed otolith age is shown above the x-axis.
+Sample size for each assessed otolith age is shown above the x-axis

-Figure 3.
-Length frequency histograms (2 mm wide bins) for Lake Superior Pygmy Whitefish by year from 2006-2013.
+Fig. 3. - Length frequency histograms (2 mm wide bins) for Lake Superior Pygmy Whitefish by year from 2006-2013.
 The vertical dashed line is at 75 mm.
-The light gray bars in 2008 are fish collected in a once only collection in shallow-waters in the Apostle Islands region (Gorman et al. 2012).
+The light gray bars in 2008 are fish collected in a once only collection in shallow-waters in the Apostle Islands region (Gorman et al., 2012)

-Figure 4.
-The fit (solid lines) and 95% confidence bands (shaded polygon) from Von Bertalanffy Growth Models (VBGM) fit to male and female Lake Superior Pygmy Whitefish.
+Fig. 4. - The fit (solid lines) and 95% confidence bands (shaded polygon) from Von Bertalanffy Growth Models (VBGM) fit to male and female Lake Superior Pygmy Whitefish.
 Solid symbols represent observed ages for known sex fish and open symbols are immature fish less than 75 mm total length that were randomly assigned to male or female to assist in fitting the VBGM